What are your rights when you enter into a Civil Partnership?

 A Civil Partnership is the term used when a couple wishes to legalise their relationship, but not marry.

-However, much like with marriage, there are few qualifying things you need before you enter into a Civil Partnership:-
+As with marriage, there are few things that need to be in place before someone can enter into a civil partnership.

-Neither yourself nor your partner can be legally married or in a Civil Partnership when you sign your documentation to enter into the Civil Partnership.
-If either party has previously been married or in a Civil Partnership then they will need to prove that Decree Absolute or Conditional Order has been granted by the Family Court before the ceremony can take place.
+Neither party can already be legally married or in a civil partnership when the documentation to enter into the civil partnership is signed.
+If either party has previously been married or in a civil partnership then they will need to prove that Decree Absolute or the Final Order of dissolution has been granted by the Family Court.

 The couple must give notice of the intended civil partnership at least 29 days before the event.
 Each party must give notice anywhere within the local authority in which he/she has lived for the previous 7 days and must produce original proof of name and address, proof of any name changes and original decree absolute/final order or death certificate if that person has been married or has entered into a civil partnership previously.
 The notice will display information including the name, date of birth, gender, occupation, period of residence, place of where the civil partnership will take place, and nationality of each party.
 The registrar will display the notice for 15 days.
 If there have been no objections to the civil partnership and there are no legal reasons for it to be prevented, the register office will supply a civil partnership schedule which is needed to register the civil partnership.
 The registration must take place within 12 months of giving notice otherwise the process must start all over again.

 Civil partnerships are entirely civil by way of formation and are registered by signing the civil partnership document in front of a registrar and two witnesses and no words are required to be spoken.
 The parties can choose to hold a ceremony after the formation has taken place and this can be civil or religious in nature (if the civil partnership takes place on religious premises).
 It is at this stage that the parties may give their ‘vows’ to each other but these are not required for the actual formation of the civil partnership.